-- provide complete hydrometeorological (temperature, precipitation, evapotranspiration) information based on data from nearby weather stations or from a weather station on site; - provide and illustrate the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and sub-watersheds, in relation to key project components; - indicate the type of watercourse impacted (e.g. lotic or lentic system, lake, river, pond, temporary or permanent stream), the size of the water bodies and watercourses, by linear length or area, and the width at the ordinary high water mark (OHWM) based on the following classes: large stream (over 20 metres in width), medium stream (between 5 and 20 metres in width), small permanent and intermittent streams less than 5 metres in width); - "provide flow hydrographs and corresponding water levels for nearby streams and rivers showing the full range of seasonal and inter-annual variations, as well as seasonal baseflow, including..."include the North Saskatchewan River, Beaverhill Creek, and Astotin Creek in the full range of seasonal and inter-annual variations, and seasonal baseflow.
-The hydrographs may be based on data from nearby gauging stations or from gauging stations on site;
+- provide complete hydrometeorological (temperature, precipitation, evapotranspiration) information based on data from nearby weather stations or from a weather station on site; - provide and illustrate the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and sub-watersheds, in relation to key project components; - indicate the type of watercourse impacted (e.g. lotic or lentic system, lake, river, pond, temporary or permanent stream), the size of the water bodies and watercourses, by linear length or area, and the width at the ordinary high water mark (OHWM) based on the following classes: large stream (over 20 metres in width), medium stream (between 5 and 20 metres in width), small permanent and intermittent streams less than 5 metres in width); - include the North Saskatchewan River, Beaverhill Creek, and Astotin Creek in the full range of seasonal and inter-annual variations, and seasonal baseflow.
+The hydrographs may be based on data from nearby gauging stations or from gauging stations on site; - provide stage hydrographs for nearby wetlands, ponds, and lakes showing the full range of seasonal and inter-annual water level variations; - identify all springs and any other potable surface water resources within the local and regional project areas and describe their current use, potential for future use, and whether their consumption has Indigenous cultural importance; - describe the surface water quality baseline characterization program, including sampling site selection, monitoring duration and frequency, sampling protocol, and analytical protocol, including quality assurance and quality control